alexswin/485-Maxpark-Cipher/README.md

 Enter your rotation key, with each rotation separated by a space: F' B R' R' F U U L U'
 ```

 Next, you will be asked whether you wish to encrypt or decrypt.
-Upon selecting an option, you will be prompted for the plaintext or ciphertext.
+Upon selecting an option, you will be prompted to enter the plaintext or ciphertext.